LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In addition, further custom objects can be inserted into the (+json) using the functions provided.

-Since there are popular data processing frameworks such as Numpy[@harris2020array], or the program for mathematical calculations, Matlab are often used, the library also supports export formats for these systems.
+Since there are popular data processing frameworks such as `Numpy` [@harris2020array], or the program for mathematical calculations, Matlab are often used, the library also supports export formats for these systems.

 The different formats can be triggered by the user by calling up the corresponding `MRPReading` class functions:

 * `.dump()` - (+json)
-* `.to_numpy_matrix()` - Numpy-Array of `data` object with different options
+* `.to_numpy_matrix()` - `Numpy`-Array of `data` object with different options
 * `.dump_savemat()` - Matlab mat-file with measurement values and temperatures

-Currently, data re-import of an exported measurement is only supported via the (+json) format, as an export using the other options (Numpy, Matlab)loses data during the export procedure.
+Currently, data re-import of an exported measurement is only supported via the (+json) format, as an export using the other options (`Numpy`, `Matlab`)loses data during the export procedure.
+}

 ### Extension Modules